single-solution/guide-mern-stack-aws-deployment/README.md

 ## 8. PM2 Configuration

-PM2 helps to automatically restart the server in case of file change or server crash
+PM2 helps to automatically restart the server in case of a file change or server crash

 ### Install PM2 service